mseminatore/bintools/README.md

 > "assembler output" and was the defalt output filename from Ken Thompson's
 > PDP-7 assembler.

-The bintools project is build regularly on Windows using Visual Studio as well as Mac OSX using Clang.
+The bintools project is built regularly on Windows using Visual Studio as well as Mac OSX using Clang.

 ## Why bintools?